pranjal7781/amazon-clone/README.md

 ## Amazon Clone

-A basic webite of amazon
+A basic clone webite of amazon